PostgreSQL 正體中文使用手冊

 make check

 (This won't work as root; do it as an unprivileged user.)
-See Chapter 33 for detailed information about interpreting the test results.
+See for detailed information about interpreting the test results.
 You can repeat this test at any later time by issuing the same command.

 4. Installing the Files